The 76ers Made A Mistake Not Trading Ben Simmons For Pacers' Malcolm Brogdon

 No one knows how the Ben Simmons situation is going to end, and they could have traded him for a player on the Indiana Pacers that could have helped them win an NBA Championship this season.

-The latest on Simmons can be seen a tweet that is embedded below from Shams Charania of The Athletic.
+One of the latest updates on Simmons can be seen a tweet that is embedded below from Shams Charania of The Athletic.

 Over the summer, Jason Dumas of Bleacher Report (see tweets below), reported that the Pacers offered the 76ers Malcolm Brogdon and a first-round pick for Simmons and he said the 76ers declined.